privacyidea/privacyidea/doc/webui/token_details.rst

 Reset Fail counter
 ------------------

-If a used locked his token, since he entered wrong OTP values or wrong OTP PINs, the fail counter has reached the mail failcount.
+If a user locked his token, since he entered wrong OTP values or wrong OTP PINs, the fail counter has reached the mail failcount.
 The administrator or help desk user can select those tokens and click the button ``reset failcounter`` to reset the fail counter